 Cheryl Heitzman’s rainbow baby story

-When Heitzman learned she was pregnant with her first baby, she had a tough time getting excited.
-The pregnancy was unexpected, and due to some mental health struggles of her own, she wasn’t sure she was quite ready to be a mother yet.
-However, she took comfort in the depth of her husband Ben’s excitement and tried to put her worries aside.
+When Cheryl Heitzman learned she was pregnant with her first baby, she had a tough time getting excited.
+The pregnancy was unexpected, and due to some mental health struggles, she wasn’t sure she was quite ready to be a mother.
+But she took comfort in the depth of her husband Ben’s enthusiasm, and she tried to put her worries aside.
 “At our first ultrasound, I wasn’t exactly sure what to expect, but I knew enough to recognize that there was no heartbeat,” she says.
-“My heart sunk, and when I looked over at Ben, with a big smile still all over his face, it completely shattered.”
+“My heart sank, and when I looked over at Ben, with a big smile still all over his face, it completely shattered.”

-As she awaits the birth of her rainbow baby boy, Heitzman has started a blog where women can share their personal miscarriage stories and find support in doing so.
-She has found peace and encouragement in a group of women who have also experienced miscarriage.
-She strongly believes having a supportive group to talk to has been a great help to her in her journey.
-As Heitzman says, “Miscarriage is terrible, and terribly common.
+At 24 weeks pregnant, Heizman eagerly awaits the birth of her rainbow baby boy.
+She has started a blog where women can share their personal miscarriage stories and find peace and encouragement in doing so.
+She strongly believes having a supportive group to talk to has been a great help in her journey.
+As Heitzman says, “Miscarriage is terrible and terribly common.
 Let’s talk about it.”

 These beautiful and moving stories serve as a reminder that you are not alone in your journey.
 Whether you’re expecting a rainbow baby or hoping to welcome one someday, know that there is love, light and hope around the bend.
 Countless women have gone through miscarriage, stillbirth or tragedy; there should be no stigma in your experience and no shame in your desire to have a rainbow baby.
 Remember, there are many resources available to you; don’t be afraid to ask for help or seek out support.
 And, whatever you do, always look for the rainbow after a storm.